rahealy/diaspora_client_example/README.md

 ### Current

+**Wednesday February 26, 2020 (Current)**<b>&ast;</b> Now that there's a public server running the development version of the API with a valid SSL cert I intend to revisit this project in the next few days with the goal of updating the code to use HTTPS.

+<b>(&ast;)</b> Just a reminder that I'm actively looking for paid work either locally (Twin Cities, Minnesota, USA) or remotely.
+If you believe I could be of service to your organization or know of an organization that is looking for a dedicated employee comitted to a lifetime of learning and serving others please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/richardarthurhealy/).
+Thank you so much.

-**Thursday February 7, 2020 (Current)** - A few days turned into many days but here's a reasonably working example that meets most of my original goals.
+**Thursday February 7, 2020** - A few days turned into many days but here's a reasonably working example that meets most of my original goals.
 I'll call it an alpha release.

 ### References